Should I choose the band's set list?

 In theory there’s absolutely no reason why you shouldn’t sit at home before your wedding or party, using our repertoire lists to plan out exactly what songs the band should play and in what order – and usually it will work out fine.
 However, there’s quite a few reasons why I think that doing this is a bad idea – but I do have a solution at the end of the article for you to consider.

 Why shouldn’t you choose the band’s set list?
-Well, the beauty of booking a live band like Down for the Count is that we perform at events week-in and week-out, and have honed our craft over the past 12 years.
+Well, the beauty of booking a live band like Down for the Count is that we perform at events every week, and have honed our craft over the past 12 years.
 We really do know what songs are the best at getting people dancing, and indeed which songs particularly suit the band.

 Even more importantly, I think we’re skilled at creating set lists that flow throughout an evening.
 There are certain songs that work well at getting people on the dancefloor; other songs that are great at keeping them there; and yet more which are perfect for closing sets or finishing the night.